MS Clinical, Rehabilitation and Wellness Intervention Trials

-MS Research Studies at Shepherd Center
+About the Multiple Sclerosis Research Program at Shepherd Center

 In 2012, the MS Rehabilitation and Wellness Research Program began as part of the Eula C. and Andrew C. Carlos MS Rehabilitation and Wellness Program at Shepherd Center.
 Our research mission supports the MS clinical program and aims to improve the function, health, wellness and quality of life for all people with MS.

 Our MS Research Team

-Shepherd Center’s unique research program integrates clinical and research endeavors.
-This integrated team, led by Deborah Backus, PT, Ph.D., FACRM, consists of physical and occupational therapists, speech therapists, exercise specialists, physicians and collaborators from a variety of fields and institutions.
+Shepherd Center’s unique multiple sclerosis research program integrates clinical and research endeavors.
+This team, led by Deborah Backus, PT, Ph.D., FACRM, consists of physical and occupational therapists, speech therapists, exercise specialists, physicians and collaborators from a variety of fields and institutions.
 This integrated team endeavors to answer meaningful questions and translate findings into clinical practice.

-Rebecca Thomasson, OTR/L CLT Occupational Therapist
+- Rebecca Thomasson, OTR/L - CLT Occupational Therapist

-MS Research Clinical Partners Team
+MS Clinical Program Team

-MS Research Team of Collaborators
+MS Research Team of Collaborators, Past and Present

 - Abiodun Akinwuntan, Ph.D., MPH, and Hannes Devos, Ph.D., Georgia Regents University, Georgia, USA